 Black women have higher rates of many illnesses, such as hypertension, breast cancer at young ages, diabetes, stroke, and lupus.
 There needs to be a better understanding of the causes of these illnesses and determinants of good health.
-The Black Women’s Health Study (BWHS) recognizes that need and is working to answer these questions.
+Since 1995, the Black Women’s Health Study (BWHS) has recognized that need and has continued working to answer these questions.

 If you are hearing about us for the first time, or have heard about us and want to find out more, we encourage you to explore this web site.
 We cannot invite you to take part in the study; due to the study design, only the 59,000 women who enrolled in the study in 1995 can participate.
 Please explore our web site, where all visitors can: